pydongery/blog/_posts/variant/2024-03-22-implementing-variant.md

 }
 ```

-The implementations of `get_n` for the other specializations is analogous to this.
+The implementations of `get_n` for the other specializations are analogous to this.

 ### Union trees